katerina7479/pypdflite/document.md

     * 'B' for bold
     * 'I' for italic
     * 'U' for underline
-    * Concatonate for multiple styles, i.e. 'BU' is bold-underline
+    * Concatenate for multiple styles, i.e. 'BU' is bold-underline
-    * Order of characters is irrelavant
+    * Order of characters is irrelevant
     * Defaults to no style

 * **size (int):**